ssubhashini2004/server/README.md

-Voice Journal Backend API 🗄️🎙️
+**Voice Journal Backend API 🗄️🎙️**

 Powering the Voice Journal app with secure user authentication, speech-to-text processing, and intelligent entry organization.
 This RESTful API handles voice data conversion, entry storage, and search functionality for the Voice Journal frontend.
+Refer to our frontend to know more about the project:

 🔗 Frontend Repository: [https://github.com/ssubhashini2004/smart-journal-frontend]